The Gift of Immortality

 This is truly good news for the human family.

 Jesus taught the resurrection

 Jesus described the resurrection when He was teaching about the end of the world (Matthew 24).
-Jesus describes Himself coming at the end of time — with power — and with great glory — and with fanfare and blast of a trumpet.
-Angels accompanying Him will gather together God’s elect.
+Jesus describes Himself coming at the end of time -- with power -- with great glory -- with fanfare and the blast of a trumpet.
+Angels accompanying Him will gather together God's elect.